 An integrated overview of nutrition to include the physiology of digestion and absorption, basic nutrients and their utilization, vitamins and minerals, additives, healthy diets and lifestyle, cultural and social influences on diet, weight control and life-cycle nutrition.
-Prerequisite: BIO 214 with a minimum grade of D or BIO 215 with a minimum grade of D.

 BIO 342.
 Human Physiology (with lab).
 4 Hours.